 Published by Matthew Wolf-Meyer

 Matthew Wolf-Meyer is an Associate Professor of Anthropology at Binghamton University, where he teaches courses on critical medical anthropology, science and technology studies, and bioethics.
-He is author of The Slumbering Masses: Sleep, Medicine & Modern American Life (UMN Press, 2012), Theory for the World to Come: Speculative Fiction and Apocalyptic Anthropology (UMN Press, 2019), and Unraveling: Remaking Personhood & Subjectivity (UMN Press, 2020).
+He is author of The Slumbering Masses: Sleep, Medicine & Modern American Life (UMN Press, 2012), Theory for the World to Come: Speculative Fiction and Apocalyptic Anthropology (UMN Press, 2019), and Unraveling: Remaking Personhood in a Neurodiverse Age (UMN Press, 2020).
 He blogs at matthewwolfmeyer.com and somatosphere.net.
 View all posts by Matthew Wolf-Meyer